ziadhelou1/geodata_september2022_final_group_h/Task04/.ipynb_checkpoints/README-checkpoint.md

 4- Field: Date_reported
 5- Event duration 1, Weeks.

-After playing the temporal control, the data were showing step by step.
+After playing the temporal control, the map was showing the animation.
+Covid-19 new cases/deaths video animation: https://youtu.be/jyq8y5S_rEI

 ![Covid-19 new cases/deaths](Task04_results.PNG)
-Covid-19 new cases/deaths video animation: https://youtu.be/jyq8y5S_rEI

 ## Discussion and Results